 RCD Agricultural Program staff continue to work with NRCS, researchers, management agencies, funders and industry to get effective water quality best management practices developed and on the ground.
-Additionally, RCD is providing assistance to growers to submit applications for funding to the California Department of Food and Agriculture (CDFA) State Water and Energy Efficiency Program (SWEEP) and the Healthy Soils Program (HSP).
+Additionally, RCD is providing assistance to growers to submit applications for funding to the CDFA State Water and Energy Efficiency Program (SWEEP) and the Healthy Soils Program (HSP).
 The SWEEP program offers growers the opportunity to apply for up to \$200,000 for projects that improve water and energy use efficiency, and the HSP program offers growers up to \$100,000 to help implement practices that improve soil health.
 RCD staff helped growers submit applications through December 2021, and anticipate that well over 20 applications will be submitted from Santa Cruz County growers during this round of funding, with a high likelihood of receiving awards.